Healthy hydration for older adults with poor appetites

 Keeping well hydrated is important for all of us and advice is to aim for 6-8 drinks a day, but if you have a poor appetite or are worried about losing weight you may also want to choose drinks that provide energy and nutrients as well.

 Good hydration is important because it can help prevent constipation, urine infections and falls and as we get older our sense of thirst may reduce so it’s especially important to drink regularly throughout the day.

-Fruit and vegetable juices.
-Unsweetened 100% fruit or vegetable juices provide you with vitamins and minerals.
-A 150ml glass counts as 1 of your 5 A DAY.
+- Fruit and vegetable juices: Unsweetened 100% fruit or vegetable juices provide you with vitamins and minerals.
+A 150ml glass counts as one of your 5 A DAY.

 Information reviewed August 2019

 The resource below provides information about adults with poor appetites and/or thirst responses and how these groups can make sure they are adequately hydrated.

 We'd love to hear your thoughts about this page below.